Lunavyr/CS-314---Term-Project/Chat Application (GooberChat)/README.md

 * All API paths have been tested and verified for both valid and invalid data (if required).

 ### Frontend:
+* We have not implemented any automated testing.
+However, the frontend has been fully tested manually.
+* All front-end features have been tested and verified for valid and invalid input.

 ## Thoughts: